|Contents||Blogs||Introduction||Fisher One Page||Contacts||Links|

 Some Fisher Shotokan techniques require the defender to attack just as the attacker is commencing his attack (sen).
 Such techniques require anticipatory perception that in turn requires a good understanding of human bipedal motion.

-A Fisher Shotokan technique involves synchronized loading and discharge of the lower and upper body to develop maximum deliverable kinetic energy.
+A Fisher Shotokan technique involves simultaneous loading and then discharge of the lower and upper body to develop maximum deliverable kinetic energy.
 Critical upper body elements are the arms, rotation around the spine and the role the shoulder blades play in both accelerating the arms and providing the required structural rigidity at the critical instant of energy delivery.
 These upper body parts that are horizontally off set from the spine contain the vast majority of the upper body's moment of inertia.

 Other crucial elements are the role the loaded foot position plays and the fact that linear force in the legs drives upper body angular momentum development around the spine because the hips are offset from the spine.
 Describing the arm position as a function of time during a punching or blocking technique only makes sense in the context of explaining the upper body's almost total dependance on the lower body for kinetic energy development.